SmileML-Engineering/FRST/README.md

           ...

 ---
+The second download contains all of the annotations for the images provided.
 The organization of annotations takes several dataframes, but is largely straightforward and easy to use.
 ### ActorsKey.csv
 This contains a list of includes actors, their respective headpose dataframe, whether they belong to the train set, test set, or validation set, and any missing frames if applicable.
 For instance